mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 `makeMove` will be a function that takes a plan and returns all the successful
 ways you can add a move to that plan.
+It takes a plan and takes it through a
+journey of adding a move, and returns all of the successful ways it can
-This is similar to our old
+fulfill this journey.
+This is similar to our old `halveOrDouble :: Int ->
-`halveOrDouble :: Int -> [Int]`, which takes an int and returns the successful
+[Int]`, which takes an int and returns the successful paths our int could have
-paths our int could have taken (it could have halved...or doubled).
+taken (it could have halved...or doubled).

 What does a plan have to "go through" in its journey in adding a move?